-Turning off power will cause any sampled sound data on the keyboard to be deleted.
+Turning off power will causes all sampled sound data to be deleted.

 ■ How sampled sounds are played

 Pressing Middle C (C4) will play back the original sound.
 The keys to the left and right of C4 play the sound at different pitches.